Nicolas Anelka: International career

 Anelka featured in the France squad for Euro 2008 in Austria and Switzerland.
 Anelka started France's first group game against Romania, but was substituted after 72 minutes.
 He did not start either of France's remaining two games in the tournament against the Netherlands and Italy, coming on as a substitute in both games.

 Anelka played a key role in France's 2010 World Cup playoff against the Republic of Ireland.
 He scored the winning goal in the 72nd minute that put France in a good position with one away goal.

 During the 2010 World Cup, Anelka was sent home after reportedly abusing coach Raymond Domenech at half-time during the 2–0 defeat to Mexico.
 Following criticism of his positioning by Domenech, Anelka is reported to have said, "Va te faire enculer, sale fils de pute," meaning, "Go fuck yourself, you dirty son of a whore."
 The incident was later reported by the media, and the player refused to publicly apologise when asked to do so by French Football Federation (FFF) president Jean-Pierre Escalettes.
 The next day, the squad refused to go to training in protest against Anelka's expulsion.
 Anelka was subsequently given an 18-game suspension from international football by the FFF as punishment for his actions, effectively ending his international career.
 Anelka later claimed to be "dying with laughter" at the 18-match ban, as he had already decided to retire from international play.

 Anelka took L'Équipe to court for their front page, demanding €150,000 in compensation.
 He lost the case as he only denied the wording of the insult that was attributed to him, and not the fact that he made an insult.
 In a 2018 documentary, Domenech said that Anelka only insulted his management, not him as a person or his mother.

 Retirement

 After retiring as a player, Anelka joined the technical staff of Dutch Eredivisie side Roda JC in February 2017, claiming he wanted to help his friend and the club's shareholder Aleksey Korotaev.
 In November 2018, he joined Lille as a youth forwards coach.
-On 3 February 2021 he became the sports director of Hyères FC, under the new ownership of Mourad Boudjellal.
-He departed three months later, on 4 May 2021, with no first team game taking place during his tenure due to the COVID-19 pandemic in France.
+On 3 February 2021 he became the sporting director of Hyères, under the new ownership of Mourad Boudjellal.
+He departed three months later, on 4 May, with no first team game taking place during his tenure due to the COVID-19 pandemic in France.
+On 25 January 2024, Anelka was appointed as president of TFF First League club Ümraniyespor.
+Less than six months later, on 8 July, Anelka resigned from his position at the club.